dilner1/Garden-Gnome-Blog/README.md

 - add blog to installed apps in settings.py
 - migrate changes using python3 manage.py migrate (you should be able to view the django installed app succes page when runng the server using python3 manage.py runserver)

+- Go to Heroku.com
-- Open Heroku account and create new app by clicking 'new'
+    - Open account and create new app by clicking 'new'
-- In Deploy tab click connect to Github, find correct repo
+    - In Deploy tab click connect to Github, search for correct repo
     - Enable automatic deploys (this is optional)
     - In Resouces tab search for Heroku Postgres and add, this will give you your DATABASE_URL which can be found in the settings section under Config Vars

 - Back in git create create an env.py file, import os and add the postgres DATABASE_URL key
 - add a SECRET_KEY variable to env.py with a random key, back in Heroku add this to config vars - you will need to put SECRET_KEY in the key section and the random key in the value section, then press add